rosberry/swift-style-guide/README.md

 ### Unused Code

 Unused (dead) code, including Xcode template code and placeholder comments, should be removed.
-An exception is when your tutorial or book instructs the user to use the commented code.

-Aspirational methods not directly associated with the tutorial whose implementation simply calls the superclass should also be removed.
+Aspirational methods not directly associated with the app whose implementation simply calls the superclass should also be removed.
 This includes any empty/unused UIApplicationDelegate methods.

 **Preferred:**
 ```swift